 - In-state tuition: $7,302

-The Global Campus at Louisiana Tech University offers five online master's degrees, three bachelor's degrees and an associate degree.
+The Global Campus at Louisiana Tech University offers five online master's degree programs, three bachelor's degree programs and an associate degree program.
 In addition, the university has five undergraduate and graduate certificates available online.
 Future Healthcare Administrators may earn a bachelor's degree in Health Informatics and Information Management.
 Those with a bachelor's degree may find Louisiana Tech's online master's degree in Health Informatics or Business Administration enhances their undergraduate education.

 #10 - Montana State University - Billings